 With the financial crisis of 2007-2009, Basel II became difficult to implement, and the regulators also noticed the need to revise their requirements.
 With Basel III banks have to hold a core capital ratio of at least 6%, and the common equity should be at least 4.5% of RWA.
-Total capital ratio is left unchanged and it still has to be at least 8%.
-Basel III introduced two new buffers:
+Total t